-There are many effective treatments for metastatic treatment.
+There are many effective treatments for metastatic breast cancer.
 These treatments fall into three main types:

 - systemic (whole-body) treatment for cancer cells throughout the body